-Step 2: Reach out to the right’s owner whether the complaint is baseless or not.
-If it is baseless, explain why you believe it is baseless and respectfully ask for them complaint to be removed.
+Step 2: Reach out to the rights owner whether the complaint is baseless or not.
+If it is baseless, explain why you believe it is baseless and respectfully ask for the complaint to be removed.
 If the complaint is true, then explain that you understand your mistake and won’t allow it to happen again.
 Offer to stop selling the product in exchange for the removal of their complaint.

 Step 3: Contact Amazon.
-Use their new contact email: firstname.lastname@example.org.
-This is a new way to request reinstatement, so take full advantage of the email and let them know you’ve contacted the rights owner.
+Use their new contact email: email@example.com.
+This is a new way to request reinstatement, so take full advantage of the email and let them know you’ve contacted the right owner.
 Here is a great two-step approach: show Amazon that you understand what you are being accused of by explaining the trademark law.
 From there, explain why you aren’t infringing on their rights.
 Be sure to provide evidence in an organized manner.

 About the Author: This is a guest post from Amazon Sellers Lawyer, a legal team dedicated to defending sellers’ rights by applying legal strategies to protect their accounts and handle account suspensions, complaints and policy violations.